ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1

 \abstract {} {The gravo-turbulent fragmentation of the interstellar medium is expected to create a hierarchical cascade of cloud structures, crossing the scales from core to disk.
 We aim to predict how the currently observed top-heavy core mass function (CMF) in the massive protocluster W43-MM1 evolves due to core subfragmentation.} {We used the \getsf algorithm to extract sources in five ALMA images of W43-MM1 at 3~mm, with a spatial resolution ranging from 14~kau to 270~au.
 Then, we applied \textsl{FAMILY}, a graph-theory-based analysis tool, to create and characterize networks of nested sources in W43-MM1.
 We compared the hierarchical fragmentation cascade of W43-MM1 to those measured in the NGC~2264 protocluster and in synthetic images of an Orion-like protocluster simulated by magneto-hydrodynamical calculations.} {Assuming self-similarity, we measure a small fractality index of $\mathcal{F}_{3\rm D}=1.19\pm 0.10$ in W43-MM1, which means that, on average, a cloud structure will fragment into only 1.19 fragments each time the physical scale decreases by a factor of two.
-We estimate an imbalanced mass partition between siblings, with $\frac{2}{3}$ of the mass of siblings at a given scale belonging to the dominant sibling.
-The mass transfer efficiency, computed from one physical scale to another, is high and corresponds to a core formation efficiency (CFE) from 2400~au to 200~au of $\sim$16\%.} {Based on the fractality and efficiency values measured in W43-MM1, the gravo-turbulent model by Thomasson et al. predicts that its fragmentation below $\sim$14~kau is not driven by turbulence but by gravity.
-Using these parameters and the measured mass partition, we demonstrate that the fragment mass function, from which the the initial mass function (IMF) emerges, has a high-mass end which remains top-heavy.
-Therefore, core subfragmentation in W43-MM1, and perhaps more broadly in massive Galactic protoclusters, plays a minimal role in the IMF origin.}
+In line with values measured above the core scale in the NGC~2264 and synthetic protoclusters, the W43-MM1 fractality index increases by about $\sim$30\% at larger scales.
+We also estimate an imbalanced mass partition between siblings, with $\frac{2}{3}$ of the mass of siblings at a given scale belonging to the dominant sibling.
+The mass transfer efficiency, computed from one physical scale to another, is high and corresponds to a core formation efficiency (CFE) from 2400~au cores to 200~au seeds of $\sim$16\%.} {Based on the fractality and efficiency values measured in W43-MM1, the gravo-turbulent model by Thomasson predicts that its fragmentation below $\sim$14~kau is not driven by turbulence but by gravity.
+Using these parameters and the measured mass partition, we demonstrate that the seed mass function, from which the the initial mass function (IMF) emerges, has a high-mass end which remains top-heavy.
+Therefore, based on our current assumptions, core subfragmentation in W43-MM1, and perhaps more broadly in massive Galactic protoclusters, plays a minimal role in shaping the high-mass slope of the IMF. }

 \keywords{stars: formation -- stars: IMF -- stars: massive -- ISM: clouds -- submillimeter: ISM -- ISM: dust}